-The main goals of the S.A.F.M.S. are to encourage and promote performers from all parts of the world (with a special emphasis on Canadian talent), and to educate audiences to the incredibly diverse genres of music, musical instruments, and the artists who play them.
+The main goal of the ROOTS&BLUES is to encourage and promote performers from all parts of the world (with a special emphasis on Canadian talent), and to educate audiences to the incredibly diverse genres of music, musical instruments, and the artists who play them.
 We present artistic and cultural events that enrich both the fabric of our community and by extension, the fabric of the world.

 Green is the New Black

 The Salmon Arm Folk Music Society is a nonprofit organization committed to lowering its environmental footprint.